SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 ## Step 9: Fixing the grid

 Try to not use too many colors in an app.
-The grid in our sample is too colorfull as every cell has a very bright color.
+The grid in our sample is too colorful, as every cell has a very bright color.
 Let's change this.

 1. Edit the page again and click on the grid component